 - May help in wound healing

-Bitter Melon supplements contain many active ingredients including Cucurbitacin I, Linoleic Acid, Linolenic Acid, Caffeic Acid and Retinol at different concentration levels.
-The molecular pathways which are regulated by Bitter Melon include NFKB Signaling, P53 Signaling, DNA Repair, Stem Cell Signaling and MYC Signaling.
-These cellular pathways directly or indirectly regulate specific cancer molecular endpoints like growth, spread and death.
+Bitter Melon supplements contain many active ingredients including Vitamin C, Palmitic Acid, Oleic Acid and Citric Acid at different concentration levels.
+The molecular pathways which are regulated by Bitter Melon include P53 Signaling, TGFB Signaling, EPHRIN Signaling and Cytokine Signaling.
+These biochemical pathways directly or indirectly regulate specific cancer molecular endpoints like growth, spread and death of cancer cells.
 Because of this biological regulation – for cancer nutrition, the right choice of supplements like Bitter Melon individually or in combination is an important decision to be made.
-When making decisions on the use of supplement Bitter Melon for cancer – do consider all these factors and explanations.
-Because just as true for cancer treatments – Bitter Melon use cannot be a one-size-fits-all decision for all types of cancers.
+When making decisions on the use of supplement Bitter Melon over other nutritional supplements – do consider all these factors.

-1. Will Bitter Melon Supplements benefit Cancer Patients with Myeloproliferative Neoplasms undergoing Cytarabine treatment?
+1. Will Bitter Melon Supplements benefit Primary Sclerosing Epithelioid Fibrosarcoma patients undergoing Radiation treatment?

-2. Will Bitter Melon Supplements benefit Cancer Patients with Merkel Cell Carcinoma undergoing Hydroxyurea Treatment?
+2. Will Bitter Melon Supplements benefit Primary Cervical Neuroendocrine Tumor Patients undergoing Cisplatin Treatment?

-Merkel Cell Carcinoma is characterized and driven by specific genetic mutations like TP53 and RB1 leading to biochemical pathway changes in P53 Signaling, JAK-STAT Signaling, Apoptosis, PI3K-AKT-MTOR Signaling and Cell Cycle.
-A cancer treatment like Hydroxyurea works through specific pathway mechanisms.
+Primary Cervical Neuroendocrine Tumor is characterized and driven by specific genetic mutations like ABHD6, STOX1 and PDZD4 leading to biochemical pathway changes in P53 Signaling.
+A cancer treatment like Cisplatin works through specific pathway mechanisms.
 The goal is to have a good overlap between the treatment and cancer driving pathways for a personalized approach.
-In such a condition any food or nutritional supplement which has a compatible effect to the treatment or reduces the overlap should be considered.
-As an example, Bitter Melon supplement should be considered for Merkel Cell Carcinoma along with treatment Hydroxyurea.
-Bitter Melon supplement impacts pathways/processes like P53 Signaling and JAK-STAT Signaling which either obstruct drivers of the disease and/or improve the Hydroxyurea treatment effect.
+In such a condition any food or nutritional supplement which supports treatment action or improves the overlap should be considered.
+As an example, Bitter Melon supplements should be considered for Primary Cervical Neuroendocrine Tumor along with the treatment Cisplatin.
+Bitter Melon supplement impacts pathways/processes like P53 Signaling which either obstruct drivers of Primary Cervical Neuroendocrine Tumor and/or improve Cisplatin treatment effect.

 Foods to Eat After Cancer Diagnosis!